-DIESEL TECHNOLOGY CERTIFICATE II
+DIESEL TECHNOLOGY II CERTIFICATE

-The Diesel Technology Certificate II prepares students for employment as diesel technicians with an array of career opportunities within the industry.
+The Diesel Technology II Certificate prepares students for employment as diesel technicians with an array of career opportunities within the industry.
 A typical graduate will seek employment with an equipment dealer, equipment rental company, or a highway heavy construction company.
 Students receive training applicable for servicing and repairing all types of diesel equipment.

-The Diesel Technology Certificates I and II are accredited by the Associated Equipment Distributors Foundation (AEDF) located at 600 22nd Street Suite 220 Oak Brook,

-IL 60523; 630-574-0650; aedfoundation.org/
+The Diesel Technology II Certificate is accredited by the Associated Equipment Distributors Foundation (AEDF) located at 600 22nd Street Suite 220 Oak Brook, IL 60523; 630-574-0650; aedfoundation.org/